 There is a huge difference between being offered something by a man and asking for it from him.

-In my book, I write about the difference between being a W.O.M.A.N.
-And feminism.
-I believe that feminism attempted to bring socioeconomic parity two women, which we certainly deserve, but somewhere along the way we stopped being in our feminine qualities.
+In my book, I write about the difference between being a W.O.M.A.N. and feminism.
+I believe that feminism attempted to bring socioeconomic parity to women, which we certainly deserve, but somewhere along the way we stopped being in our feminine qualities.
 We stopped experiencing them in ourselves and we stopped offering them to the world, and of course the men we come in contact with.